Huawei/DMM/doc/Build_DMM.md

 # 1. Introduction:
   This document purpose is to build the DMM and run applications on it.

+Note:

+  Users can easily build the DMM by running DMM/scripts/build.sh, which contains following steps.

 # 2. Build DPDK:
   DPDK need to be built first for DMM RTE memory dependency.